 The Coordinating Group has identified a need for a policy document which sets out how services and agencies respond to antisocial behaviour in Inverclyde particularly when a partnership response is required.
 This policy document has been identified as an improvement action and will be progressed during year one of the strategy.
-In addition to this, other responses to antisocial behaviour have been identified within the Community Safety Strategic Assessment and are subject to regular review.
+In addition to this, other responses to antisocial behaviour have been identified within the Community Safety Strategic Assessment and are subject to regular review as well as regular scrutiny by the Community Safety Partnership Strategy Group.

-Appendix One: Associated Strategies, Plans and Policies
+Associated Strategies, Plans and Policies